kaiden/SE187Project/doc/test_plan.md

 ## Component Testing Process

-This section described a general overview of how we intend to make each deliverable.
+This section describes a general overview of how we intend to make each deliverable.

 After the completion of this document we will gather together to discuss test specifications.
 The test manager (Adam) will work with test engineer (David, Charles, and Carissa) to create tests that meet our specifications.
 Once test specifications are complete, the test engineers will code the tests.
 The manager will supervise the test code and make it is acceptable.
 The test manager will create the test environment and code to interact with Glassfish for testing installation and other aspects.

 After the test engineers have completed coding their tests, they run them using the supplied test framework.
 If all tests pass they can push to the master repo for the test manager to review.
-If they tests are not adequate then the manager will work with the test engineers to ensure adequate testing.
+If their tests are not adequate then the manager will work with the test engineers to ensure adequate testing.
 After the test engineers have coded all tests, they will complete the manual test reports for that deliverable.

 The test manager will work with the automation engineer to create an automated system for running the test suite.
 The test automation engineer will implement a system to programatically generate the reports found manual test report.
 Along with providing reports, the test automation engineer will also automate the test suite.